NNN: Next-Generation Neural Networks for Marketing Measurement: Datasets

 \begin{itemize} \item Simulated data.
 We simulate data according to the Directed Acyclic Graph (DAG) in Figure \ref{fig:sim_dag}.
 This is a highly oversimplified DAG (it lacks an arrow from search to search ads, for example, which is known to be an important channel in correcting for bias in paid search advertising; see \cite{chen2018bias}).
 For our initial explorations in this paper, however, we wanted instead to focus on the route from YouTube to Search to Sales.
 This pathway cannot usually be assessed with single-model MMMs since Search counts as a mediator in this framework, but our NNN framework with KPIs for both Search and Sales allows us to infer both direct (YouTube to Sales) and indirect (YouTube to Search to Sales) components of the effect of YouTube.
 We use this simplified DAG to illustrate a potential application of our model framework, but do not intend it to be a comprehensive DAG reflective of a full marketing mix.

 Data was randomly generated using the \texttt{test\_utils} module of the Meridian package to simulate 130 weeks of data over 100 random geos.
+We used this module for simulated data generation given its ease of use, but no properties of the simulated data are specific to the package.
 We created two channels of random media data (YouTube and Search Ads) and one channel of random controls data (Search), applying adstock and Hill functions to the media channels.
 In order to model sales driven directly by YouTube, we assumed an adstock retention rate $\alpha_m = 0.75$ and a Hill function effective concentration $e_c = 1.0$ and applied these functions to the random YouTube media data with arbitrary normalization.
 For the indirect sales driven by YouTube, we applied a different set of adstock and Hill functions to the YouTube media data ($\alpha_m = 0.5$ and $e_c = 3$) and added those normalized impressions to the random search data so that they contributed an additional 20\% or so on top of the random search data.
 We then generated sales from the sum of the random search impressions and the YouTube-generated search impressions, assuming a flat conversion rate of 0.1\%.
 Finally, search ads (which in this simplified model are not causally connected to search) also generated sales using $\alpha_m = 0.3$ and $e_c = 1$.

 We introduced a new complication into the simulated dataset by adding a multiplicative term to all four pathways (YouTube to Search, YouTube to Sales, Search Ads to Sales, and Search to Sales) with uniformly distributed random values (varying over time but not geo) centered around 1.
 This is intended to mimic the ``intent'' described in \cite{mulc2024compressing}, alongside the ``volume'' described in that paper which is represented by the media impressions data.
 It may be easiest to think of this as a measure of creative effectiveness for the marketing channels in the model, in which case we are explicitly allowing creative effectiveness to vary at a weekly level in the model.
 In order to give the NNN a chance to measure this effect, we also generate a random 256-dimensional embedding representation of the creative effectiveness for every week by interpolating linearly between two random embeddings corresponding to the highest possible creative effectiveness and the lowest possible creative effectiveness in our model.